Australian Maths Trust

 Follow the adventures of AMT’s employees, teams, activities and more!

 AMT’s Olympiad programs are supported by the Australian Government Department of Industry, Science, Energy and Resources through Inspiring Australia – Science Engagement Programme.
-The Olympiad programs are also supported by the National Sponsor of the Australian Informatics and Mathematical Olympiads, Optiver.
+The Olympiad programs are also supported by the Major Partner of the AMT’s Olympiad Program, Jane Street.

 2003 BH NEUMANN AWARD RECIPIENTS